 The anti-inflammatory activities of cumin have been attributed to its volatile oils, mainly α-pinene and β-pinene.
-It is thought that these compounds inhibit the production of pro-inflammatory substances in the body, mainly cytokines and prostaglandins, therefore suppressing the inflammatory response in arthritis, rheumatism, and other diseases.
+It is thought that these compounds inhibit the production of pro-inflammatory substances in the body, mainly cytokines and prostaglandins, thus suppressing the inflammatory response in arthritis, rheumatism, and other diseases.1

 Cumin has long been considered a hepatoprotective and carminative agent.
-This is because its seeds have the ability to increase stomach acids and bile secretion, which not only aids the digestive process, but also improves liver function.
+This is because its seeds have the ability to increase stomach acids and bile secretion, which not only aids the digestive processes, but also improves liver function.2

-All main compounds of the essential C. cyminum oil have shown strong antimicrobial activity against molds, such as Aspergillus niger; bacteria, such as Bacillus subtilis and Staphylococcus epidermidis; and yeast, such as Saccharomyces cerevisiae and Candida albicans.
-The phytoconstituents in cumin assist in decreasing the period of epithelialization and inhibiting microbial growth to promote wound healing.
+All main compounds of cumin's essential oil have shown strong antimicrobial activity against mold, such as Aspergillus niger; bacteria, such as Bacillus subtilis and Staphylococcus epidermidis; and yeast, such as Saccharomyces cerevisiae and Candida albicans.3 The phytoconstituents in cumin assist in decreasing the period of epithelialization and inhibiting microbial growth to promote wound healing.

 The tannins in cumin are astringent agents that tighten and contract human tissue to retain fluid, halting diarrhea and dysentery.